-In the case of interchanges, which are movements of funds between items within an appropriation "project schedule," no certification is required when the appropriation states that schedule amounts are estimates and are interchangeable among the various projects; all other interchanges require the certification of need and availability.

-In the case of transfers, a budget transfer journal authorizes the transfer of a specified amount, within available limits, from an appropriation for a given capital project to an appropriation for another capital project within the same CCP and agency.
-However, the Budget Director cannot authorize any Capital Projects Fund transfer which would increase or decrease the total of appropriations (including reappropriations) for projects sharing the same purpose by an amount exceeding the total of the following percentages of the total amount of the original appropriation for the project: 25 percent of the first \$5 million, 20 percent of the second \$5 million, 15 percent of the third \$5 million, and 10 percent of any amount in excess of \$15 million.
+- In the case of interchanges, which are movements of funds between items within an appropriation "project schedule," no certification is required. - ➤ In the case of transfers, a budget transfer journal authorizes the transfer of a specified amount, within available limits, from an appropriation for a given capital project to an appropriation for another capital project, as specified in the original appropriation.

-GENERALLY ACCEPTED ACCOUNTING PRINCIPLES (GAAP)
+Generally Accepted Accounting Principles (GAAP)